 - Note: This study does not imply that model identification is necessary.

+One example use case for Type B1 and B2 is model identification in model transfer from NW to UE.
+Another example is model identification with data collection related configuration(s) and/or indication(s) and/or dataset transfer.
+Note: Other example use cases are not precluded.
+Note: Offline model identification may be applicable for some of the example use cases.

-Once models are identified, UE can indicate supported AI/ML model IDs for a given AI/ML-enabled Feature/FG in a UE capability report as starting point.
+Once models are identified, at least for Type A, UE can indicate supported AI/ML model IDs for a given AI/ML-enabled Feature/FG in a UE capability report as starting point.
 Note: model identification using capability report is not precluded for type B1 and type B2.

-Model ID [in RAN1 discussion] may or may not be globally unique, and different types of model IDs may be created for a single model for various LCM purposes.
+Model ID may or may not be globally unique, and different types of model IDs may be created for a single model for various LCM purposes.
 Note: Details can be studied in the WI phase.

-Model ID, if needed, can be used in a Functionality (defined in functionality-based LCM) for LCM operations.
+4.2.3 Additional conditions

+For an AI/ML-enabled feature/FG, additional conditions refer to any aspects that are assumed for the training of the model but are not a part of UE capability for the AI/ML-enabled feature/FG.
+It does not imply that additional conditions are necessarily specified.
+Additional conditions can be divided into two categories: NW-side additional conditions and UE-side additional conditions.
+Note: whether specification impact is needed is a separate discussion.

 For inference for UE-side models, to ensure consistency between training and inference regarding NW-side additional conditions (if identified), the following options can be taken as potential approaches (when feasible and necessary):

 Model identification to achieve alignment on the NW-side additional condition between NW-side and UE-side